emmacaort/freehand-zxcalculus-recognition/README.md

 test_file = 'your_input.svg'
 ```
 ## Visualise the outputs
-- Check the "output.svg" in outputs folder for the SVG visualisation output.
+- Check the "output.svg" in outputs folder for the SVG output image.
 - The LaTeX code ouput is printed by the main program.
 Copy the code into the "tikz-examples.tex" in latex_diagram folder and compile.

 ## Evaluate the performance